geoffreygarrett/geoffreygarrett/README.md

 <a href="None">Rocket Lab Launch Complex 2 (Launch Area 0 C)</a> in
 Wallops Island, Virginia, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221219T230000">2022-12-19 23:00:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221220T230000">2022-12-20 23:00:00 UTC</a>.
 Until
 then, this launch pad will have seen 0 out of 73 launches in this region.
-The mission's status is currently Go for Launch (Go) 🟩  which means:
+The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
-*current T-0 confirmed by official or reliable sources.*
+*awaiting official confirmation - current date is known with some certainty.*
 <br>
 <blockquote>
   Rideshare mission with 3 HawkEye 360 satellites and other payloads.